Campinghedgehog/campinghedgehog.github.io/_posts/2024-07-04-ml-paper-notes.markdown

 ### [TRANSFORMERS ARE SAMPLE-EFFICIENT WORLD MODELS](https://arxiv.org/pdf/2209.00588)
+- really just this [World Models](https://arxiv.org/pdf/1803.10122) paper but with VQ-VAE and transformers instead of RNN
 - Policy is trained with the world model (VQ-VAE + Transformer)
 - First step is to gather experience following our policy and save it into a replay buffer (policy model conditioned on output of VQ-VAE)
 - Second is to take samples of length context length from the replay buffer and backprop errors through VQ-VAE and Transformer G (Transformer is conditioned on: latent vector, action, ...)